xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

         PreSharedKeyID identifies a PSK exported from the PQ session and is included in the commit in the classical session.
+        [TODO: It is not clear from the figure/caption from what PQ epoch the PSK is derived from as it looks like the commits are simultaneous]

                                                                  Group
       A                           B                             Channel